PhillChris/CSC207-project/phase1/README.txt

 CHANGENAME: Changes the userName of the given user.

 Usage:
-CHANGENAME | userName | newName
+CHANGENAME | cardholderemail@fakemail.io | newName

 --

 ENDDAY: Ends the given day, and sets the time to the following day.
-Does NOT print a dailyReport, but only handles the dateTime adjustment.
-Note that leap years are not supported in this program.
+Does NOT print a dailyReport, but only handles the dateTime adjustment (for daily reports, see DAILYREPORTS) Note that leap years are not supported in this program.

 Usage:
 ENDDAY

 --